Eucomis: Pineapple Lilies for Your Patio

 How to Grow Eucomis

-Remember that these are tropical bulbs and they won’t tolerate frost or cold soil.
+Remember that these are tropical bulbs and they will not tolerate frost or cold soil.
 So don’t put them outside until night-time temperatures are settled and relatively warm – at least two weeks after the frost-free date in your area.

 What to Do After They Bloom

-Eucomis plants die back to the ground at the end of the growing season, even in zones 7-10 where the bulbs are winter hardy.
-In those areas, leave the bulbs right where they are planted and they will come up and bloom again the following summer.
-If you live in zone 7 and are growing eucomis in containers, you should bring the containers into a sheltered location for the winter.
-While the bulbs are dormant, they should stay relatively dry, so keep that in mind when choosing a planting site.
+Eucomis die back to the ground at the end of the growing season, even in areas where they are winter hardy.
+If you live in hardiness zones 7-10, you can leave the bulbs right in the garden and they will come up and bloom again the following summer.
+During the winter months, the bulbs should stay relatively dry, so keep that in mind when choosing a planting location.